 The ongoing COVID-19 pandemic has affected U.S. healthcare in ways never seen before.
 One unfortunate result is that people have delayed medical care.
-As a member of the Mass General Brigham health system, Mass Eye and Ear is participating in the Safe Care Commitment and taking unprecedented steps to ensure in-person visits are welcoming and safe.
 Focus spoke with David S. Friedman, MD, PhD, on why people with glaucoma or other vision issues should not skip or delay their appointments.

 A large percentage of people are cancelling or putting off medical care due to COVID-19 concerns.
 Dr. Friedman, director of the Glaucoma Service at Mass Eye and Ear, says it’s vitally important to stay on top of your preventive eye exams and for those diagnosed with vision issues, treatment visits.
 This is especially true for patients with glaucoma, he told Focus.